MistyCommunity/Documentation/src/content/docs/apps/command-center.md

 ## Managing Audio and Image Files

-Misty comes with a number of default system image files that display on her screen, as well as default audio files that she can play.
+Misty comes with a number of default system image files that you can display on her screen, as well as default audio files that she can play.
 You can use the **Asset** section of the Command Center to upload your own image and audio files to Misty, or to manage the files already on your robot.

 ![Asset management controls](../../../assets/images/command_center_asset.png)